JJLongoria/aura-helper-xml-definitions/README.md

 # **Aura Helper XML Definitions Library**
-Libraries to get any Salesforce Metadata XML Files Definition to process files Metadata files properly.
+Libraries to get any Salesforce Metadata XML Files Definition to process Metadata files properly.
 Yoy can get all Raw definitions, a Rat definition for a specific type or get All or specific definitions for a specific api version.
 For example, yo can get all Salesforce XML Definitions for API 45.0 or get the Custom Object XML File Definition for API 35.0.

 The **difference** between the **XML definition** and the **raw XML definition** is that the raw definition *is not processed*, it returns the entire XML information.
 The XML definitions return the XML definition processed for a *specific API version*, omitting everything that does not correspond to the indicated version.